 Impostor emails trick people into sending money—sometimes hundreds of thousands of dollars in a single wire transfer—or sensitive corporate or personal data.
 These security threats appear to come from the CEO or other high-level executives and urge the recipient to keep the details confidential.

 Information Seeking Scams

 Scammers want information, and they try to extract it by tricking recipients of emails.
 The information they collect could be an organization chart - or as significant as usernames and passwords to corporate resources.

 Spam, also known as Unsolicited Commercial Email (UCE), is often questionable, mass-emailed advertisements.
 At its peak, spam accounted for 92% of all email traffic, and most of the spam was non-malicious.

 Malicious Email Attachments

-Attackers attach files to email that indirectly launch an executable program that can destroy data, steal and upload information to outsiders, or can silently use the infiltrated computer for other tasks – all without the user’s knowledge.
+Cyber attackers attach files to emails that indirectly launch an executable program that can destroy data, steal and upload information to outsiders, or can silently use the infiltrated computer for other tasks – all without the user’s knowledge.

 Mass customized phishing messages that are typically engineered to look like they are only arriving in small quantities, mimicking targeted attacks.
-Attackers leverage approaches used by mass marketing campaigners to generate millions of dissimilar messages.
+Cyber attackers leverage approaches used by mass marketing campaigners to generate millions of dissimilar messages.

 Advanced Persistent Threat